JanrikV/MediaInfo-Wrapper/README.md

-# MediaInfo Wrapper
+# MediaInfo Wrapper - Simple form application
- A C# .NET Wrapper for the MediaInfo library
+ A C# .NET Wrapper around the MediaInfo library

 ***Note that you need to build library in x64 or x86, else it will not work.***